-SAFETY INFORMATION - Check that evacuation posted somewhere for all to see.
-Ensure that volunteers and staff have access to insafety.
-Are emergency procedures published and accessible formation relating to health and to those with responsibility for sessions in the club?
-Yes 🖭 No 🗆 If no, please outline what information is missing and Does the club need to take any further action?
-If yes, please specify.
-Yes 🗹 No 🗆 SIGNED: JPSA PRINT N DATE: 14:-2-16 AME: JEREMY SOTHOTT
+SAFETY INFORMATION - Check that evacuation procedures are published and posted somewhere for all to see.
+Ensure that volunteers and staff have access to information relating to health and safety.
+Are emergency procedures published and accessible to those with responsibility for sessions in the club?
+Yes IP No □ If no, please outline what information is missing and action taken, if any.
+Does the club need to take any further action?
+Yes \square No \square If yes, please specify.
+SIGNED: J.P.SALS PRINT NAME: JEREMY SOTHETT DATE: 14:-2-16

-ENSURE THAT ALL ATTHETES ARE FIT FOR THE ACTIVITY & THAT THEY ARE APPRIATE TO THE AGE GROUP
+ENSURE THAT ALL ATTILETES ARE FIT.
+FOR THE ACTIVITY & THAT THEY ARE APPRIATE TO THE AGE GROUP